gongwolf/ICDE2019_CSQ/readme.md

                                  the index, the default value is '-1'.
  -m,--method <arg>               method to execute, the default value is
                                  'exact_improved'.
+ -p,--path <arg>                 detailed path information that stores the
+                                 nodes and edges.
  -q,--query <arg>                query by a given object ID or a random
                                  generated POI object ID), the default
                                  value is '-1'.